 How much is enough?

-Having realised and acknowledged the importance of portfolio diversification, the question of the hour is this: what is the optimum level of diversification for your mutual funds portfolio?
+Having realized and acknowledged the importance of portfolio diversification, the question of the hour is this: what should be the ideal level of diversification of your mutual funds portfolio?

 You might be tempted to think that risk gets proportionately reduced as you add each new stock in a portfolio, but that isn’t true.
 Nothing is good in unpalatable doses and mutual funds are no different.
 You can only reduce your risk up to a certain point.
 Beyond that, the benefit of diversification doesn’t exist.

-Equity mutual fund portfolios are considered concentrated if they encompass 25-30 securities, and diversified if that number increases to 40-60.
+Equity mutual fund portfolios are considered concentrated if they encompass 25-30 securities and diversified if that number increases to 40-60.
 Diversification might be measured in overlap with allocation in percentage terms.
 For instance, the allocation might be across 40 securities, but it still wouldn’t be well-diversified if 60-70% assets are held in the top 10 securities.
-These parameters have to be judged individually depending also on whether it is a small cap, mid cap or large cap fund.
+These parameters must be judged individually depending also on whether it is a small cap, mid cap or large cap fund.

 When you choose Finserv MARKETS to invest in a mutual fund, you can rest assured that your fund will operate at the optimum level – neither unreasonably risky nor too conservative.
-The process includes you and keeps you informed every step of the way too – you receive get financial planning tips and investment advice, detailed portfolio summaries and insights into the performance of your mutual funds and exclusive offers based on your risk profile and your investment goals.
+The process includes you and keeps you informed at every step of the way too – you get financial planning tips investment advice, detailed portfolio summaries, insights into the performance of your mutual funds and exclusive offers based on your risk profile and your investment goals.
 What are you waiting for, invest in mutual funds at Finserv MARKETS now!

 Finserv MARKETS, from the house of Bajaj Finserv, is an exclusive online supermarket for all your personal and financial needs.
 We understand that every individual is different and thus when you plan to achieve your life goals or shop for the gadget of your dreams, we believe in helping you Make it Happen in a few simple clicks.
 Simple and fast loan application processes, seamless, hassle-free claim-settlements, no cost EMIs, 4 hours product delivery and numerous other benefits.
 Loans, Insurance, Investment and an exclusive EMI store, all under one roof – anytime, anywhere!